Strategies to Cancel Negative Self-Talk

 Here are some easy ways to reframe your self-talk:

 Have alternatives ready for the conversations you want to change.
 Make a list of short affirmation statements to replace your old put-downs.
 Next week I will talk about clap backs to negative self-talk.

 What are your options?

-It could be that you have been speaking negatively to yourself for so long your vision is distorted.
-In this case, you need an arsenal of options to get you through those moments.
-Self-help books, apps, journaling, videos.
+It could be that you have been speaking negatively to yourself for so long it may have distorted your perception.
+In this case, you need an arsenal of options to get you through those moments: self-help books, apps, journaling, videos.
 Surround yourself with available material to help you bounce back quickly.
 This is also where your peers are valuable.
 How do they respond to conflicts and setbacks?

 Accountability is always a good thing.
-It only makes sense when the thing or event was under your locust of control.
-Events have multiple causes and beating yourself up for the outcome is abuse.
+It only makes sense when the item or event was under your locust of control.
+Events have multiple causes, and beating yourself up for the outcome is abuse.
 Only take responsibility for your actions.

 Be kinder to yourself than you are to others.
 If you would be hesitant to insult someone else, why use those harsh words to yourself!

 Changing our self-destructive habits takes a lot of repetition, considerable time, and commitment.
 Over time you will notice the decrease in negative framing until it's completely gone.
-Believe me, it's a process that will not happen overnight.
+It's a process that will not happen overnight.

 Here are a few strategies for adjusting your self-talk: